Finding saved content

 Finding saved folders

 Centricity content is saved into Folders, which can contain Looks, dashboards, and subfolders.
-You’ll only see the Folders (and content) you have access to.
+You’ll only see the Folders (and content) you have access to view.

 Folders are an easy way to get started with Centricity, because your organization has likely grouped relevant content into thematic categories (therefore making your life easier).
 You can find folders on the left panel or by clicking the “Browse” tab.
 Click the name of the folder you’d like to browse.
-A great place to start is with the “Popular” or “Shared” folders.
+A great place to start is with the “Popular” folder or “Shared” folder, which is the default Centricity folder.

 On the left panel and under the “Browse” tab, you’ll see the following options: